 - Know the different types of tree traversals.

 - Know how to analyze running time of algorithms using Big-O notation.

 - Know how to implement Merge sort, Quick sort, and Heap sort.

 |0% – 59.99999%||F|

 - There will be several homework’s assigned, while working on homework assignments in groups is encouraged, plagiarism is NOT tolerated.
-All your work should be unique and done by yourself, you are not allowed to share code with anyone but me, If I determine that you have shared code or files or if two or more people turn in identical or essentially identical programs, you will receive a ‘0’ for that assignment.
-If it happens again, you will receive an 'F' for the course and may be subject to further academic discipline as per NEIU Student Code of Conduct.
+All your work should be unique and done by yourself, you are not allowed to share code with anyone but me, If two or more people turn in identical or essentially identical programs, they will receive a ‘0’ for that assignment.

 - Homework assignments will be turned in electronically through D2L and to the appropriate Dropbox folder.
 Include all files (all .java files, input files, and output files, but NO .class files) in a folder with your name, and create a zip file.

 - There will be no makeup homework assignments, but the lowest homework grade will be dropped — so if you didn’t submit one, that is the one dropped.

 - Assignments will be due on Wednesdays by 11:59 p.m.